Didgy74/Texas/examples/README.md

 // These types of methods may fail
 // - If the mip-level index is equal or higher than the texture's mip-level count,
 // - If the array-layer index is equal or higher than the texture's array-layer count.
-// - If the texture-object has become invalid (usually as a result of being moved from) Texas::ConstByteSpan wantedArrayLayer = loadTexture.arrayLevelSpan(2, 1).value();
+// - If the texture-object is not containing any data (usually happens only when moving data out of a Texture) Texas::ConstByteSpan wantedArrayLayer = loadTexture.arrayLevelSpan(2, 1);
 ```
-The list of Texture's methods can be found in the [Texture.hpp](https://github.com/Didgy74/Texas/blob/development/include/Texas/Texture.hpp) header file.
+The list of Texture's methods can be found in the [Texture.hpp](https://github.com/Didgy74/Texas/blob/master/include/Texas/Texture.hpp) header file.

 ## Loading into your buffer
 The process of loading image-data onto your own pre-allocated buffer is usually three steps: